 This is a bit more complex in that we see a shift in ear position, eye size, nostril size, and lower jaw position when viewed from the front.
 When viewed from above we see a shear stress in the skull with one side moving forward and the opposite side moving backward.

-This deviation creates an upper cranium that moves in one direction and an jaw that moves in the opposite direction.
-This creates a significant amount of stess in the TMJ (tempero-mandibular joint), as well as the entire cranial vault.
+This deviation creates an upper cranium that moves in one direction and the jaw that moves in the opposite direction.
+This creates a significant amount of stress in the TMJ (Tempero-Mandibular Joint), as well as the entire cranial vault.